maniat88/demo-/README.md

 # Demo
-This is a project to get familair with Git
+This is a demo project to get familiar with Git